onap/vnfrqts-requirements/docs/Chapter8.rst

 R-99174: The VNF **MUST** comply with Individual Accountability (each person must be assigned a unique ID) when persons or non-person entities access VNFs.

-R-99771: The VNF **MUST** provide all code/configuration files in a “Locked down” or hardened state or with documented recommendations for such hardening.
+R-99771: The VNF **MUST** provide all code/configuration files in a "Locked down" or hardened state or with documented recommendations for such hardening.
 All unnecessary services will be disabled.
 VNF provider default credentials, community strings and other such artifacts will be removed or disclosed so that they can be modified or removed during provisioning.

 R-58358: The VNF **MUST** implement the **:with-defaults** capability [RFC6243].